BDC Hamburger Icon

 Become interdependent.

 Once you accomplish the first three habits, the next three habits allow you to become interdependent.
 In other words, managers become just as dependent on their staff as their staff is dependent on them.
-Everyone in the workplace should understand that they operate together as a team; each team member is necessary for the business to succeed.
+Everyone should understand that they work as a team; each team member is necessary for the business to succeed.

 Continuously strive to improve yourself.